jprecigout/growplant-tower/README.md

 # growplant-tower
-Iot module that allows to control the hydroponic greenhouse
+Micropython Iot module that allows to control the hydroponic greenhouse